Doracamom: Joint 3D Detection and Occupancy Prediction with Multi-view 4D Radars and Cameras for Omnidirectional Perception: Methodology

 For image feature processing, we adopt a methodology similar to \cite{harley2023simplebev, li2024fastbev}.
 We first define 3D reference points $\mathcal{P}_{ref}\in\mathbb{R}^{H_V\times W_V\times Z_V\times 3}$ within the ego-vehicle coordinate frame, based on the shape of the 3D voxel queries.
 Concurrently, we initialize the voxel features $\mathcal{Q}_I\in\mathbb{R}^{C\times H_V\times W_V\times Z_V}$ to zero.
 The transformation matrix $\mathbf{T}_{e\to I}\in\mathbb{R}^{3\times 4}$ from the ego-vehicle coordinate frame to the image pixel coordinate is then computed using the camera's intrinsic matrix $K\in\mathbb{R}^{3\times 4}$ and extrinsic matrix $\mathbf{T}_{e\to c}\in\mathbb{R}^{4\times 4}$:

 Leveraging $\mathbf{T}_{e\to I}$, we project reference points onto the each image planes to obtain their corresponding coordinates $(x,y,z)$ on the feature maps.
 Valid points are determined by two criteria: $(x,y)$ must lie within the feature map boundaries and $z$ must be positive.
 The feature sampling process employs nearest neighbor interpolation, with a \textit{"last-update"} strategy resolving overlapping multi-view regions.
-The final coarse-grained voxel queries are obtained through element-wise addition:
+The final coarse-grained voxel queries are obtained by adding $\mathcal{Q}_R$ and $\mathcal{Q}_I$.